durrrr91/ethereum-rest-wallet/README.md

+Basic Ethereum wallet REST API based on a remote Infura node.

 The project is hardcoded to work on Rinkeby test network.
 The project depends on infura.io to connect to the Rinkeby test network.
+Please do not use in production or risk real money with this software.

 **Create wallet**